SwaksharDeb/SwaksharDeb.github.io/content/news/2022-cvpr_wicv/index.md

 summary: Our paper "Graph Convolutional Networks for Assessment of Physical Rehabilitation Exercises" will be presented at *CVPR'22*, *WiCV Workshop*.
 tags:
 - Personal
-title: Our Undergraduation dissertation will be presented at CVPR'22, WiCV Workshop
+title: A part of my undergraduate dissertation project will be presented at CVPR'22, WiCV Workshop
 links:
   - icon_pack: fas
     icon: file-powerpoint